 Loony Bin Jim: That would be a torn meniscus.

-- Even Evil Has Loved Ones: Jigsaw and Loony Bin Jim genuine cares for each other.
-Also, the Bulats unlike their comic counterparts.
+- Even Evil Has Loved Ones: Jigsaw and Loony Bin Jim genuinely care for each other.
+Also the Bulats, unlike their comic counterparts.

 - Extreme Melee Revenge: Frank delivers a brutal beatdown to Jigsaw in revenge for him killing Microchip.

 - Faux Affably Evil: Billy "Jigsaw" Russoti, though he does really seem to care for his brother.

 - Guns Akimbo: Punisher uses both pistols all the time until he is out of ammo.

 - I'm a Humanitarian: The first thing Loony Bin Jim does when he's busted out of the mental hospital is eat an orderly's kidneys.